 When the Chamber of Commerce claims that lawsuits cost the average American more than $3,000 a year, it is being dishonest.
 It assumes that each American bears the costs associated with insurance and resulting litigation equally.
 That is not the case.

 Of course, the fallacy in the argument is that unless you buy a car from one of those four companies, you don't actually incur those costs.
-Buying a car from any other manufacturer than those four companies that had to pay out money for putting out a defective product doesn't cost consumers a cent.
+But, buying a car from any other manufacturer than those four companies, that had to pay for putting out a defective product, doesn't cost consumers a cent.

-Just like with taxes or any other cost, averaged costs are misleading, because those who spend more incur most of those costs.
-For instance, the federal government spends a bit more than $12,000 per person each year, however that doesn't mean that if we stopped all federal spending that the average person would get an extra $12,000 in their pocket.
-In fact, most people at the bottom end of the income spectrum would lose money, because they benefit from that spending, because they receive far more in benefits than they pay in taxes.
-Most poor people can't do a thing about vehicle safety, but they drive safer cars, because lawsuits impose costs to careless manufacturers, costs the fall disproportionately on those who make more money.
+Just like with taxes or any other cost, averaged costs are misleading.
+Those who spend more, incur most of those costs.
+For instance, the federal government spends a bit more than $12,000 per person each year, however, that doesn't mean that if we stopped all federal spending the average person would get an extra $12,000 in their pocket.
+In fact, most people at the bottom end of the income spectrum would lose money, because they benefit from that spending; they receive far more in benefits than they pay in taxes.
+Most poor people can't do a thing about vehicle safety, but they drive safer cars because lawsuits impose costs to careless manufacturers, costs that fall disproportionately on those who make more money.

 To suggest that someone pays for something that they don't is a lie.
 Like everything else, those who spend more (i.e. the wealthy and large businesses) end up paying far more for our court liability than the average person.